Pay online and book your tour

 Blogs

 The Azerbaijan Fire Temple, also known as Ateshgah, is a historical religious site located in Surakhani, near Baku, Azerbaijan.
 This temple, dating back to the 17th and 18th centuries, was built by Zoroastrian, Hindu, and Sikh communities.
 Its unique architecture features a central altar surrounded by a pentagonal structure with cells for monks and pilgrims.
-The temple's name, derived from the Persian word for "home of fire," reflects its significance as a place of worship where natural gas seeps fueled eternal flames, symbolizing the divine presence.
+The Azerbaijan Fire Temple name, derived from the Persian word for "home of fire," reflects its significance as a place of worship where natural gas seeps fueled eternal flames, symbolizing the divine presence.

 The Historical Significance of the Azerbaijan Fire Temple